John Nolen Drive Reconstruction Public Involvement Plan PDF

 Small Work Groups

-The project team will facilitate a number of small group meetings with a variety of community members, businesses, and civic leaders representing a diversity of constituencies including BIPOC, lower-income, people living with disabilities, and others who are often underrepresented in planning processes.
-Meetings will be coordinated and conducted through collaboration with grassroots networks and input will be analyzed with an equity lens.
+During Phase One of the project, the project team organized multiple small group meetings with various community members, businesses, and civic leaders to ensure representation from diverse constituencies such as BIPOC, lower-income individuals, people living with disabilities, and other underrepresented groups in planning processes.
+These meetings were coordinated with grassroots networks and analyzed with an equity lens.

 Community Surveys

-Tabling at Events & Intercept interviews
+Tabling at Events & Intercept Interviews